astropy/astropy/docs/models/parameters.rst

 .. _parameters:

-.. py:currentmodule:: fitting.parameters

 **********
 Parameters
 **********

-All models and many transforms in the fitting package need parameters to be fully defined.
-Parameters are used in three different contexts within the package: communicating with fitters, performing transformations and getting values to/from users.
+Parameters are used in three different contexts within this package: communicating with fitters, performing transformations and getting values to/from users.

 Transforms maintain a list of parameter names, `parnames`.
-Single parameters are list-like objects, instances of `~fitting.parameters.Par`.
+Single parameters are list-like objects, instances of `parameters._Parameter`.
 Simple mathematical operations can be performed with them.
 The preferred way for users to interact with transforms is through individual parameters.

 The goal of this package is, when possible, to allow simultaneous model evaluation and fitting with multiple parameter sets.
-Because of this, all transforms maintain a `psets` attribute, an array of shape `(pdim,len(parnames))`, where `pdim` is the number of parameter sets.
+Because of this, all models maintain a `psets` attribute, an array of shape `(len(parnames), paramdim)`, where `paramdim` is the number of parameter sets.
 Typically the array is of type float but can become an object array in some cases. `Psets` is used for evaluating a transform.
 Users cannot update `psets` directly.

-In addition, all models, being fittable transforms, maintain an attribute, `parameters`, an instance of `~fitting.parameters.Parameters`.
+In addition, all models maintain an attribute, `parameters`, an instance of `parameters.Parameters`.
 This is a flat list of parameter values which fitters update.
 It serves as a communication tool between fitters and models.